Ryan-Doolittle/Server-Selector/README.md

 ---

-To install simply add the ServerSelector.exe to your MPT root folder
+To install simply add the ServerSelector.exe to your SPT root folder